 Our sample custodian acknowledges receipt of a sample by signing the chain of custody and recording the date and time custody was transferred from the client to the laboratory.
-The date, time, and person receiving the sample are also recorded on a standard or client-specific Sample Receipt Review (SSR) form.
+The date, time, and person receiving the proceed with the analysis or submit another sample or additional sample aliquots.